Layr-Labs/eigenlayer-docs/docs/eigenlayer/avs-guides/avs-developer-best-practices.md

 ---
 sidebar_position: 6
-title: AVS Developer Best Practices
+title: AVS Developer Security Best Practices
 ---

-## AVS Developer Best Practices
+## AVS Developer Security Best Practices

 Note that these best practices should be considered by operators when they’re considering running the AVS software.
-EigenLabs will not do any checking or scanning of on chain or off chain software.
+EigenLabs is not responsible for validating on-chain or off-chain software.

 - Containers should be able to run with least privilege.
 Least privilege is AVS-dependent.
 AVS team should outline these privileges as part of the operator onboarding docs.
 In the case these privileges are not specified, it’s recommended the operators ask the AVS team directly.
 - Emit runtime (logs) including security events